0xmetaschool/lang-learn-gpt/README.md

 # LangLearnGPT
-LangLearnGPT is an app that helps you learn new languages.
+An AI app that helps you learn new languages.

 ## Table of Contents
   - [Live Demo](#live-demo)